davidespano/tdm-intvis/01-animation/README.md

 We are not going to discuss it in detail, we only discuss why it is effective from a theoretical point of view.
 Complete details are available in the [D3 bar chart race sample](https://observablehq.com/@d3/bar-chart-race-explained)

+The most important point for the animation is counting the objects the user must track.
+A rule of thumb is no more than 7, otherwise it's difficult to follow the animation evolution.